leftdevel/flux-scaffold/README.md

 that directory, so I prefered to use a proper directory for api calls only.

 In the generated api file, you will notice a reference to `ApiResponseHandler`.
-I found myself repeating the same response handler code over and over, so then I moved that common code to a separate file.
-This file reads like this:
+I found myself repeating the same response handler code over and over, so I decided to move that common code to a separate file.
+The file could read something like this:

 ```
 module.exports = {
     handle: function(err, res, successCallback) {
         if (err) {
+            // @TODO add proper error handling
             alert('ERROR!!!!!');
             console.log(err);
             return;